Purcell Concert 11 Nov 2017 – Dido and Aeneas & The Fairy Queen

 Saturday 12 November, 2016 – Glorious Puccini

 This concert was a collaboration with the Ku-ring-gai Philharmonic Orchestra and was held in the Concourse at Chatswood, to a full and enthusiastic audience.
 MUS did not sing in the first half of the program, which featured Britten’s ‘Young person’s guide to the orchestra’ and Mozart’s ‘Concerto for flute and orchestra’, with a noteworthy flute solo by Brian Kim, the NSW Secondary Schools Concerto Competition Overall Winner.
-The second half consisted of Puccini’s Messa di Gloria and was a ‘big sing’ for the choir and soloists Simon Lobelson and Warren Fisher.
+The second half consisted of Puccini’s Messa di Glori their eyes were watching god summary a and was a ‘big sing’ for the choir and soloists Simon Lobelson and Warren Fisher.
 While this is a religious piece of music, it seemed at times to stray into the realm of opera with contrasts in tempi and changes of mood; an exuberant piece of work indeed.
 Many a chorister and audience member travelled home afterwards humming the various themes.

 Saturday 28th May – Stand By Me